-Studio faculty will distribute any hours assigned to the studio (and not to a particular student's recital or other project) as will best suit the studio's needs by emailing the student, copying Dr. Puccinelli.
-All repertoire (including the scores) to be prepared as part of a TF/TA's load must be emailed or otherwise delivered to the pianist as soon
+Studio faculty will distribute any hours assigned to the studio (and not to a particular student's recital or other project) as will best suit the studio's needs by emailing the student, copying Dr. van Schalkwyk.
+All repertoire (including the scores) to be prepared as part of a TF/TA's load must be emailed or otherwise delivered to the pianist as soon as assigned, but not later than the Monday of the 5th week of the semester, regardless of when rehearsals are anticipated to begin.
+In the case of voice lessons, it is possible to add/change one or two selections by midterms; for studio classes and class voice, please see below.